 We have many hats in XXXL for very large heads.
 These are woven specially for us on an XXXL large block and will hold their size.

 If you sweat a lot and work in your hats, the shrinkage will also be greater, like it is being washed more often.
 I love gardening, and that is often very sweaty work, and my garden hats will shrink more than any other.

 Some weaves also have a tendency to shrink more.
-A loose weave brisa hat, is much more likely to shrink than a tight Montichristi.
+A loose weave brisa hat, is much more likely to shrink than a tight Montechristi.
 When you place your order, I will take this into account for each hat, ensuring the correct size.

-As a hatmaker, I can tell the size of peoples heads just by looking at them.
+As a hatmaker, I can guess the size of peoples heads just by looking at them.
 It is one of my favourite games to guess peoples head size, and I really enjoy it.
 Different races have a predisposition for different sized heads.
 Generally, Germans have the largest heads, with the Scottish second, and Australians and Americans coming in close behind.
 Asian heads are shaped differently, being more round and less oval.